Saving for College Is Not Enough

-- Consider Your Degree a Tool, Not a Guarantee-Recognize that a college diploma is just one of many tools in the job-seeking arsenal, and you’ll need to make a positive impression on many fronts to get the job you want.
+3. Consider Your Degree a Tool, Not a Guarantee.
+Recognize that a college diploma is just one of many tools in the job-seeking arsenal, and you’ll need to make a positive impression on many fronts to get the job you want.
 Though there are no guarantees in a competitive job market, U.S. Labor Department statistics show there is a lower unemployment rate than average among those with college degrees, and the higher the education, the higher the earnings.

-- Build Skills Beyond the Classroom-Having experience with collaboration, problem-solving, leadership and entrepreneurship can add to your capabilities and enhance your résumé.
+4. Build Skills Beyond the Classroom.
+Having experience with collaboration, problem-solving, leadership and entrepreneurship can add to your capabilities and enhance your résumé.
 While you may build these skills in classroom projects, you also can practice and learn them through part-time and summer jobs as well as involvement in student organizations and volunteer initiatives.
 Internships, such as the financial representative internship at Northwestern Mutual, can be invaluable in providing work and industry experience in your chosen field.

 Completing your education is an important early step on your path to a successful life and financial security.
 By leveraging your education and the resources and opportunities available to you, you’ll increase your potential and set yourself on a solid path to the future.
-Contact a financial representative to help you create a personalized plan to save for your education and set the course for your future goals.
+A financial professional can help you create a personalized plan to save for your education and set the course for your future goals.